NoahCohenNow/mcdegens/README.md

 ### Buybacks (50%)
 - **Reserves** 50% of fees in your creator wallet
-- You manually use this SOL to buyback $YMN tokens
+- You manually use this SOL to buyback $MCDGN tokens
 - SOL stays in wallet - script just logs the amount reserved
 - Provides transparency on how much is available for buybacks